simonaselle/CoffeeTalk/README.md

 ## Usage
-To get started with ***Coffee Talk***, simply sign up with a username and password to create your account.
+Open your preferred web browser and click the link provided to you in the frontend terminal.
+Register a new account(if you don't have one already) by clikcing on the "New User" button.
+Here, you will create a username (how you would like your name displayed to other users) and a password.

 Once logged in, you'll have access to a web based chat application where you can connect with other users in real time.
 You will have the ability to create a chat and message with your friends! ***Coffee Talk*** ensures a safe messaging experience, and saved history so you can pick up right where you left off.

 ## Credits